Skip to main content

 Key takeaways:

 • Impetigo is a highly contagious skin infection.
-It’s caused by the bacteria Staphylococcus aureus and sometimes Group A Streptococcus.
+It’s caused by the bacteria Staphylococcus aureus (or “staph”) and sometimes group A Streptococcus.

-• Prescription antibiotic ointment can treat impetigo.
+• Prescription antibiotic ointments are commonly used as impetigo treatment.
 But antibiotics by mouth to treat the infection may also be needed.

 • Over-the-counter antibiotic ointments don’t usually work to treat impetigo.
 And there’s not enough evidence to say if natural remedies are effective.